Right to Vote and Compilation of the Voting Register

 2) every citizen of another Member State of the European Union who has reached the age of 18 not later than on the day of the election and whose municipality of residence, as defined by law, is in Finland on the 51st day before the election day, or who is employed by the European Union or an international organisation in Finland or is a family member of such a person and resides in Finland and has not lost the right to vote in the Member State whose citizen he or she is.

-A prerequisite for the right to vote is, however, that the person enrolls with the voting register in Finland 80 days before election day to the local register office.
+A prerequisite for the right to vote is, however, that the person enrolls with the voting register in Finland 80 days before election day to the Digital and Population Data Services Agency.
 To enroll to the voting register you can use the form for registration of the right to vote.

 A person entitled to vote may only vote in one Member State in the same European elections, either in his/her home state or in his/her country of residence.